Take scheduled snapshots of your Kubernetes persistent volumes.

 template: <pvc_name>-<schedule_name>-<snapshot_time>

-The example, below, shows two snapshots of the PVC named data
+The example, below, shows two snapshots of the PVC named data which were taken

-schedule.
+by the hourly schedule.
 The time of these two snapshots is visible in the

-format, UTC timezone.
+YYYYMMDDHHMM format, UTC timezone.

 $ kubectl -n myns get volumesnapshots